A step-by-step walkthrough for creating a Telegram bot that queries real data from the Sai protocol. No prior bot experience needed!

 You've built your first Telegram bot that:

-Connects to the SAI protocol
+Connects to the Sai protocol

 Displays prices and trades